mkashwin/unifiednamespace/03_uns_graphdb/README.md

   See the function [graphdb_handler.py#separate_plain_composite_attributes()](./src/uns_graphdb/graphdb_handler.py#separate_plain_composite_attributes) and [graphdb_handler.py#save_attribute_nodes](./src/uns_graphdb/graphdb_handler.py#save_attribute_nodes)

 1. [x] ~~Handling exceptional case of mqtt message containing the key ***"node_name"***.~~ If your MQTT message contains the key ***"node_name"***, The key will be changed to uppercase before storing.
 This is because our application uses the key ***"node_name"*** to uniquely identify the node.
-This is the stripped topic name.
+This is the stripped topic name or the key of the compound attribute
 1. [x] ~~Add and improve automated test coverage~~
 1. [x] ~~Neo4j Container fails to restart sometimes~~